speech-bim/Navisworks_CustomTab/README.md

 #### Instruction:

-1. Run the "Custom Tab" plugin.
+1. Run the "Custom Tab" plugin in Navisworks 2019.
 2. Select NWC or NWD file.
 3. Select TXT file with a list of new properties.
 TXT file structure must be:
 * The first line is the name of the new tab;